MARYT-Studio/HeatAndClimatePatch/README.md

 1. Click `use this template` at the top.
 2. Clone the repository that you have created with this template to your local machine.
 3. Make sure IDEA is using Java 21 for Gradle before you sync the project.
 Verify this by going to IDEA's `Settings > Build, Execution, Deployment > Build Tools > Gradle > Gradle JVM`.
+4. Because HeatAndClimate Lib is not provided on CurseMaven, you may download it manually from CurseForge and put it into `\localDependency`.
+Currently this repo use `HeatAndClimateLib_1.12.2-3.9.3.jar`.
+This folder is git-ignored, to prevent distributing HACLib's binary in a license-prohibited way.
-4. Open the project folder in IDEA.
+5. Open the project folder in IDEA.
 When prompted, click "Load Gradle Project" as it detects the `build.gradle`, if you weren't prompted, right-click the project's `build.gradle` in IDEA, select `Link Gradle Project`, after completion, hit `Refresh All` in the gradle tab on the right.
-5. Run gradle tasks such as `runClient` and `runServer` in the IDEA gradle tab, or use the auto-imported run configurations like `1.
+6. Run gradle tasks such as `runClient` and `runServer` in the IDEA gradle tab, or use the auto-imported run configurations like `1.
 Run Client`.
-6. Due to this is a mainly Mixin project, it is advisable to use latest [MinecraftDev Fork for RetroFuturaGradle](https://github.com/eigenraven/MinecraftDev/releases).
+7. Due to this is a mainly Mixin project, it is advisable to use latest [MinecraftDev Fork for RetroFuturaGradle](https://github.com/eigenraven/MinecraftDev/releases).